gildahl/arcadeVFE/README.md

 How to Configure Command-Line Actions
 =====================================
-"Profiles" are the files containing specific game controller configurations created by game controller configuration software such as Ikari.vcd for Virtual Controller, or 4-way.ugc for UltraMap.
+"Profiles" are files containing specific game controller configurations created by game controller configuration software such as Ikari.vcd for Virtual Controller, or 4-way.ugc for UltraMap.
 To make command creation easier, you may specify the name of a profile separately in the "Profile" field, and then choose a Command template in the "Command" field, which will get filled in with the profile when the "Assign" button is pressed.
 This template will typically contain one of the following field tags:

-[profile_name]        - will be replaced by the filename or contents of "Profile" field [profile_full_name]   - will be replaced by the full path/file or contents of "Profile" field
+- [profile_name]        - will be replaced by the filename or contents of "Profile" field
+- [profile_full_name]   - will be replaced by the full path/file or contents of "Profile" field

 For example, if the profile is "C:\Ultrastik\Profiles\qbert.ugc" and the command line template is "C:\UltraMap\UltraMap.exe [profile_name]", then upon pressing the "Assign" button, the command line that will be assigned to the action will be "C:\UltraMap\UltraMap.exe qbert.ugc".
 If the full path to the profile is needed, then the command line template should be changed to "C:\UltraMap\UltraMap.exe [profile_full_name].
 If the command line template has no field tags, then the command line will be used verbatim with no insertions.